rubymonsters/webapps-for-beginners/source/09-sinatra/08-template_files.md

 instead of a string, then Sinatra assumes this is part of a filename, and it will look for a template file in a directory `views`.

-Let's create a new directory `views`, and add a file `hello.erb`, containing our template:
+Let's create a new directory `views`, and add a file `monstas.erb`, containing our template:

 ```erb